jam01/xtrasonnet/docs/dataformats/index.md

 Accept: application/json
 ```

-or if we prefer an XMl document...
+or if we prefer an XML document...

 ```
 GET /my-resource
 Accept: application/xml
 ```

-These two requests would return a JSON and XMl document, respectively, if the server could indeed represent `/my-resource` in both formats.
+These two requests would return a JSON and XML document, respectively, if the server could indeed represent `/my-resource` in both formats.

 ## Writing JSON